-The Penticton Sculpture Walk Exhibition is committed to serving the public by providing access to various mediums of public sculpture.
-It is well noted that public art slows down the pedestal traffic, providing a positive impact on the enjoyment and mood of the general public, that influences how people see and connect within their communities, and provides an opportunity for dialogue between friends and strangers alike.
-Through an annual revolving collection of sculptures, the City of Penticton hopes to provide a freshness to public art that engages, connects, and provides its community with a sense of image and identity, as well as including artists as contributors to this cultural fabric.
+The Pentiction Sculpture Walk Exhibition is committed to serving the public by providing access to various mediums of public sculpture.
+It is well noted that public art slows down the pedestrian traffic, providing a positive impact on the enjoyment and mood of the general public, influences how people see and connect within their communities, and provides an opportunity for dialogue between friends and strangers.
+Through an annual revolving collection of sculptures, the City of Pentiction hopes to provide a freshness to public art that engages, connects, and provides its community with a sense of image and identity, as well as including artists as contributors to this cultural fabric.

-- Lakefront/downtown sculptures are required to remain on site for the duration of one year (May 2022 – April 2023).
-The roundabout sculpture may be negotiated into a two year term (May 2022-April 2024).
+- Lakefront/downtown sculptures are required to remain on site for the duration of one year (May 2023 – April 2024).
+The roundabout sculpture may be negotiated into a two-year term (May 2023-April 2025).

 - Artists will be responsible for transportation of their sculpture to and from site.
 Pedestals / pads will be provided by the PPSE.

-- City staff/or City contractors will perform the installation to ensure that the work is done in accordance with City standards, and to optimize the viewing of the sculpture.
+- City staff will perform the installation to ensure that the work is done in accordance with City standards, and to optimize the viewing of the sculpture.

 - Sculptures will be placed in predetermined locations at the discretion of the PPSE committee and City.

-- Artists are encouraged to be present for the installation of their sculpture(s) in May, 2022, and removal in April, 2023.
-In the event the artist cannot be present, they are required to provide in writing a representative to be present on their behalf.
+- Artists are encouraged to be present for the installation of their sculpture(s) in May, 2023, and removal in April, 2024.
+In the event the artist cannot be present, they are required to provide, in writing, a representative to be present on their behalf.

 - At the end of the lease any sales/leases of sculptures will be conducted solely by the artist or their agent and will not involve the City.